wpswings/points-and-rewards-for-woocommerce/readme.md

 [**Download Now**](https://downloads.wordpress.org/plugin/points-and-rewards-for-woocommerce.zip)

 **WITH THE WOOCOMMERCE POINTS AND REWARDS SYSTEM PLUGIN YOU CAN:**
+* Offer points and rewards on previous orders
 * Offer points for rewards on signup, referrals, purchase, etc. to engage your customers
 * Create a membership program to reward loyal customers with exclusive membership rewards
 * Track the points transaction of every customer with a point log report